3220 Additional Work Related Exemptions for Food Assistance

 To find the current minimum wage click this link, Minimum Wage | U.S. Department of Labor (dol.gov), then scroll down and click on "What is the Minimum Wage?"

 NOTE: Determine a person’s “fitness” for employment using the prudent-person principle or any reasonable evidence that supports your decision.
 The person’s condition does not need to be permanent for a determination of “unfitness” to be made.
-Your own observation of the person or information obtained during the interview with the person is a sufficient basis to make a determination as to a person’s fitness for employment.
-If it is not evident to you that a person has a mental or physical limitation that would make the person unfit for employment, verification may be required.
-Appropriate verification may consist of a statement from a physician or licensed or certified psychologist.
 When your judgment is the only basis for determining that a person is not “fit” for employment, you must document it as such in the person’s case record.

 In addition, if an individual is a TANF applicant or recipient and claiming a disability this would also exempt the individual from TANF work program requirements.
 Career Navigators will work with this individual to identify the ability to work.